Chapter 15: Trap

 “Hey, are these it?”
 Bark chimed in gruffly, pointing to a group of levers on the wall opposite of the control room’s entrance.
 His brows were knitted and his earlier bravado, Tails noted, was muted and more reserved.

 ‘It’s a little too late to realize that we’re screwed, Bark,’ the fox mused as he sidled up to the bear’s side, Cream right beside him.
 He angled his head towards the rabbit, who nodded.
-“Seems like these are it,” he said.
+“Seems like this is it,” he said.
 “Cream, take the middle.
 Bark, you and I have the ends.”

 The trio moved to their respective stations.
 Cream breathed slowly to steady herself.
 “I’ll count us down,” she announced, grasping the switch.
 “We probably have to be really precise with this, so take deep breaths and focus!
 We can do this!”